Is it Hard to Put a Newborn Baby Up for Adoption? [Common Questions]

 If you are considering adoption for your baby, you have likely read detailed accounts of the adoption process.
 But you may be wondering, what is it really like to go through this process as a prospective birth mother?
 Is it hard to put a baby up for adoption?

 The truth is it can be very emotionally difficult, not only to make an adoption decision and complete the adoption process, but also to adjust to life after placement.
-In fact, for many women facing an unplanned pregnancy, this can be one of the most challenging decisions and experiences of a lifetime.
+In fact, for many women facing an unplanned pregnancy, this can be one of the most challenging decisions and experiences of a lifetime — but it may also be the best thing you ever do.

 How easy is the process of putting a baby up for adoption?

-Adoption can be an emotionally and legally complicated process, but you will have your own adoption specialist to guide you through each step of the way.
-This licensed professional will help you explore all of your options, provide the emotional counseling and support you need, and do everything he or she can to make the adoption process as smooth as possible for you.
+At American Adoptions, we do everything we can to make this process as simple as possible for you.
+You will have your own adoption specialist to guide you through each step of the way.
+This licensed professional will help you explore all of your options, provide the emotional counseling and support you need, and do everything he or she can to make the adoption process as smooth as possible for you, so you don’t have to worry about finding an adoptive family or completing legal paperwork on your own.

 How easy is it to find an adoptive parent while pregnant?

-American Adoptions works with hundreds of hopeful parents throughout the country, all waiting for a woman like you to make their dreams of parenthood come true.
-Because we work with so many adoptive families and offer thorough screening and matching services, you will find the perfect adoptive parents for your baby.
+We work with hundreds of hopeful parents throughout the country, all waiting for a woman like you to make their dreams of parenthood come true.
+Because we work with so many adoptive families and offer thorough screening and matching services, you will find the perfect adoptive parents for your baby, no matter what your situation is.

 Finding the right adoptive family can make you feel more confident and certain of your adoption decision.
 While adoption is still a difficult process, knowing that you are making the best possible choice for your child, and knowing that he or she will grow up in a loving home, can make all the difference in how you feel about your adoption experience.